mardix/assembly/docs/docs/index.md

 ### 2. Initialize your application

-Initialize Assembly with `asm-admin init`
+Initialize Assembly with `asm gen:init`

-CD into the folder you intend to create the application, then run `asm-admin init`.
+CD into the folder you intend to create the application, then run `asm gen:init`.
 This will setup the structure along with the necessary files to get started

 ```

 cd app-dir

-asm-admin init
+asm gen:init

 ```